 Ivy Stovall (she/her)

 Ivy is a place-based ritualist, performer, musician, fiber artist, land-tender, ancestral skills teacher, and community celebrant.
-She leads the River Ritual that is the central part of the All Souls River Procession, and performs with Children of the Moon, one of our All Souls post-procession “Celebration for the Living” bands.
+She leads our May celebration/Beltane ritual, and the River Ritual that is the central part of the All Souls River Procession.

-Ivy teaches Rewild Portland's Weaver's Wheel and other Rewild Portland classes.
+Ivy also teaches the Rewild Portland's Weaver's Wheel land-based fiber arts immersion program, and other Rewild Portland classes.

 Mel Berry (she/her)